Starting a Business

 It is commonly said that 3:1 is a strong LTV/CAC ratio, where your startup makes 3x as much from each customer as it spends on acquiring that customer.
 If your ratio is much higher — like 6:1, for example — you may be losing out on growth opportunities.
 So, if we consider this in the context of fundraising, for example, investors may be hesitant about backing a company with a low LTV/CAC ratio, while a strong LTV/CAC ratio (even a high one) serves as a clear indicator that your startup has great potential for growth.

-Why does unit economics matter for startups?
+Why do unit economics matter for startups?

 Unit economics is useful for startups at all stages, but it is especially important for early-stage startups.
 Unit economics can help you understand if your business will be viable at scale, how to deploy capital effectively, and if your product is well-suited for the current market.
 Here are a few ways that regular unit economics analyses can play an important role in providing your team with the data points you need for both short- and long-term success: